-However, such software is no longer necessary.
-By following the software model of a digital camera, the prototype power quality instrument of Figure 4 requires absolutely no software.
+Fortunately, such software is no longer necessary.
+By following the software-free model of a digital camera, the prototype power quality instrument of Figure 4 requires absolutely no software.
 When you connect a digital camera to your computer, you immediately see the pictures in a folder on your disk drive.
 The same is true for power quality data in the prototype instrument.

-By eliminating the need for any software at all, we drive down the costs even further.
+By eliminating the need for any software at all, power quality monitors like the little PQube above drive down the costs even further.